 You must not fly over crowds under any circumstances.

-The definition of a crowd might include a gig audience, a religious gathering, a protest march, a busy shopping street - any gathering of people where those at the centre cannot easily move away.
+The definition of a crowd might include a gig audience, a religious gathering, a protest march or a busy shopping street; any gathering of people where those at the centre cannot easily move away.

 Keep your distance from buildings